-In 2021 the Group invested in the development of its marketing and sales operations in China and the ASEAN countries, which resulted in a new offtake agreement being added to the growing list of manufacturers and wholesalers in the region committing to purchase significant volumes of Accoya® Wood.
-These agreements, and the ongoing business with the Company's existing base of distribution partners, attest to a strong and increasing demand for Accoya® Wood in the region.
+In 2022 DWC continued to invest in the development of its marketing and sales operations in China and the ASEAN countries through the import and sale of Accoya® Wood throughout the region.
+Offtake agreements have been entered into with manufacturers and wholesalers in the region, who have committed to purchase significant volumes of Accoya® Wood once the DWC China Accoya® factory is in production.
+These agreements, and the ongoing business with DWC's existing base of distribution partners, attest to a strong and increasing demand for Accoya® Wood in the region.

-The Group increased revenues in 2021 of €1,014,000 (2020: €857,000).
-The Group increased its loss for the 12 months ended 31 December 2021 to €4,891,000 (€4,116,000 in 2020).
-The increased loss is largely due to the additional loss from the group's share of the JV, and higher share-based payment charge.
+The Group revenues in 2022 were €nil (2021: €1,014,000), due to the transfer of the commercial operations to JDW.
+The Group loss for the 12 months ended 31 December 2022 was €5,427,000 (€4,891,000 in 2021).
+The increase in loss is largely due to higher share-based payments.